mtlynch/mtlynch.io/_retrospectives/2019-11-08-isitketo-month-10.md

 The link led to this [SurveyMonkey survey](https://www.surveymonkey.com/r/633GTSD).

 After about 10 days, only one user filled out a survey.
-I reached out to them a few hours later to offer them their discounted meal plans, but they never responded or made their purchase.
+I reached out to them a few hours later to offer discounted meal plans, but they never responded or made a purchase.

 ### I reached out to users on Reddit one-by-one

-It seemed like a good time to, ["do things that don't scale."](http://paulgraham.com/ds.html).
-I began pitching my meal plans to reddit users one-by-one.
-The [/r/keto](https://reddit.com/r/keto) subreddit is filled with beginners asking keto questions, so it didn't take me long to find several users who had requested help finding keto meal plans in the past week.
+It seemed like a good time to, ["do things that don't scale."](http://paulgraham.com/ds.html) I began pitching my meal plans to reddit users one-by-one.
+The [/r/keto](https://reddit.com/r/keto) subreddit is filled with beginners asking keto questions, so it didn't take me long to find several users who had requested help finding keto meal plans that week.

 To these users, I sent private messages letting them know I offered meal plans on my site and was available for questions: